Cash Flow in Sage 50

-The best part is that, if and when you need to run a forecast, you can also add manual adjustments that comprise the values that are not yet accounted for!
-Sounds great doesn’t it?
-For instance, you need to pay off a loan, but you need to check out how the projected cash flow can change if you add a ‘specific’ value to your accounts.
-This can also be done through manual adjustments, but it is only limited to the cash flow forecast, and the values are not added to your ledgers.
+The best part is that when running a forecast, you can also add manual adjustments to include values that haven’t been accounted for yet.
+Sounds great, doesn’t it?
+For example, if you need to pay off a loan, you can project how your cash flow will change by adding a specific value to your accounts.
+These manual adjustments are applicable only to the cash flow forecast and are not posted to your ledgers.

-The Cash Flow Statement Forecast: What it Shows?
+Cash Flow Statement Forecast: What Does It Show?

-To start with, you need to know that the values that are calculated for the cash flow statement are usually from the payments and receipts that are already paid or received.
-Hence, the values on the forecast are based on when the payments and receipts are due to be paid or received.
+To begin with, the values used in the cash flow statement are typically derived from payments and receipts that have already been paid or received.
+Therefore, the forecast values are based on when the payments and receipts are scheduled to be paid or received.

 • Vendor payments